-This oh-so-simple and delightful Lemon Burst Poke Cake is slathered with lemon pudding then topped with a dreamy homemade whipped lemon cream cheese frosting.
-There’s only one way to describe the burst of lemon flavor you’ll enjoy with each and every bite.
-It’s light and refreshing and one of those special desserts that really shows the dessert love to your family and friends.
+This oh-so-simple Lemon Burst Poke Cake recipe is filled with lemon pudding then topped with a creamy homemade lemon cream cheese frosting.
+It's light and refreshing flavor makes it the kind of special dessert that will really show the baking love to your family and friends.

-This poke cake is one of those cakes that looks far more involved than it actually is to make and the reaction to its deliciousness is priceless.
+This poke cake is one of those cakes that looks far more involved than it actually is to make.
+You can finish the top as fancy or as simply as you like.
 Serve it for a holiday or any special occasion when you want a spectacular sweet ending to your meal.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!